-The Research Integrity Officer shall take all reasonable efforts to ensure an impartial and unbiased research misconduct proceeding to the maximum extent practical.
+9.1.9.1 The Research Integrity Officer shall take all reasonable efforts to ensure an impartial and unbiased research misconduct proceeding to the maximum extent practical.
 Individuals who serve on either inquiry or investigation committees shall have appropriate scientific or scholarly expertise and shall not have unresolved personal, professional, or financial conflicts of interest with a respondent, complainant, or witness in a research misconduct proceeding.

+9.1.9.2 The respondent will be given access to items of relevant evidence prior to an interview with an Inquiry or Investigation committee, prior to submission of the draft Inquiry Report and prior to submission of the draft Investigation Report.
+Items of evidence are relevant if they concern questions to be posed at an interview or are listed as reviewed by the committee in the draft Inquiry Report or Investigation Report.

 9.1.10 Revisiting an Allegation